about Ayurvedic Postpartum Specialists…

-An Ayurvedic Postpartum Specialist has a minimum of 73 class and mentoring hours training with many more hours practice, study and testing.
-She comes to her client with a minimum training and certification as a conventional postpartum doula (she may also be a fully trained Ayurvedic practitioner).
-With her additional training in Ayurvedic postpartum care, she also brings with her the understanding that mothers of many older cultures used to know, and all mothers should understand.
+An Ayudoula is an Ayurvedic Postpartum Specialist.
+She typically has a minimum of training of 75 webinar, homework, and mentoring hours.
+She often starts out with a minimum training and certification as a conventional postpartum doula (she may also be a fully trained Ayurvedic practitioner).
+With her additional knowledge in Ayurvedic postpartum care, she also brings with her the understanding that mothers of many older cultures used to know, and all mothers should understand.
 These are simple and natural principles involved in restoring strength, vitality and balance in maternal and infant physiology after childbirth.

 She understands the little known dietary and lifestyle choices which can minimize or avoid colic and depression, as well as many other common discomforts, and will be available to guide you as you are willing to make your best choices.
 She is often trained in the arts of Ayurvedic Mother and Infant warm oil treatments (like simple, soothing massage), cooking for postpartum mothers, and may have experience with a few key safe postpartum herbal and essential oils uses to enhance your comfort and rejuvenation.

 Above all, she offers her TLC like any doula or other mother for your ease, comfort and happiness.
 She also knows the limits of her scope of practice, and has been trained to see herself as part of a greater network of health practitioners, both your doctor or midwife and others trained in perinatal and Ayurvedic work.

 Postpartum doulas go into the home and help for the first few weeks with breast feeding, newborn care and instruction, mother care, offer resources and give general family, breastfeeding, kitchen, light household support and community resources.
 A postpartum doula has 2 to 3 days class training plus documented practical experience according to her certifying organization, usually DONA or CAPPA, but not exclusively.